Isaque (footballer, born 1997)

-Isaque Elias Brito (born 22 April 1997), known as Isaque, is a Brazilian professional footballer who plays for Mirassol.
+Isaque Elias Brito (born 22 April 1997), known as Isaque, is a Brazilian professional footballer who plays for Guarani.
 Mainly an attacking midfielder, he can also play as a striker or a left winger.

 Club career

 Grêmio

 Born in São Paulo, Isaque joined the Grêmio's Academy at the age of 20 in 2017.
 Isaque made his professional debut with Grêmio in a 1–1 Campeonato Gaúcho tie with São Luiz on 18 January 2018.
 He scored in August 2020 in the final of the second turn of the Campeonato Gaúcho against Grêmio's arch enemy Internacional.